scrapy/scrapy.org/README.rst

 | Answer to StackOverflow question regarding Scrapy                    |    1   |
 +----------------------------------------------------------------------+--------+

-In practice, to be listed, you'll need to:
+In practice, to be listed, you'll need to follow:

 - add/update your "company card" in ``_data/companies/list/<companyslug>.yml``
   as a YAML file;